alex3165/sensmove/readme.md

 </p>

 ## About
-Sensmove is the first open-sourced smart insole system that allows the user to visualize his foot forces simultaneously on his smartphone.
+Sensmove is the first open-sourced smart insole system which provide to the user the ability to visualize his foot forces simultaneously on his smartphone.
-The smart insole get 7 force sensitive resistor sensors distributed along it.
+The smart insole include 7 force sensitive resistor sensors distributed along it.
 The data are sent through bluetooth to the mobile phone.
 Then, on the smartphone, when the user starts a new session, he can visualize his foot forces through circle charts.
 Once the session is finished, a summary is done and the user can grasp a session name, an activity and a description.
 The user can also see his profile and the history of the differents sessions he did.

 <p align="center">
   <img title="sensmove" src='documentation/prototype_sensmove.jpg' width="500px"/>